ITU-BDSA2024-GROUP5/Chirp/docs/report.md

 cd Chirp/src/Chirp.Web
 dotnet run
 ```
-3. By default the terminal should now show - Now listening on: http://localhost:5177
+3. By default, the terminal should now show - Now listening on: http://localhost:5177

-If not follow the following steps.
+If not, follow the following steps.
 1. Run ```dotnet dev-certs https --trust```

 2. Set user secrets by